ljewalsh/json-patch-reduce/README.md

 # How does it work?

 json-patch-reduce looks for operations in your patch that contradict each other or that can be simplified.
+Works for nested paths (e.g. "/foo/bar") as well as paths with array indexes (e.g. "foo/bar/0").

 # Examples